greggery88/particleOfLifeSim/README.md

 # particleOfLifeSim
-a particle of life simulator
+a particle of life simulator in python

+2d